rails/spring/README.md

 Spring needs a tmp directory.
 This will default to `Rails.root.join('tmp', 'spring')`.
 You can set your own configuration directory by setting the `SPRING_TMP_PATH` environment variable.

-### application_watcher
+### watcher

-As mentioned above Spring will automatically detect file changes to any file loaded when the server boots.
+As mentioned above, Spring will automatically detect file changes to any file loaded when the server boots.
 If you would like to add additional files or directories to watch you can easily do that by adding a few lines to your `config/spring.rb` file.